lenincuadra/myResume/documentation/myLearningsOnThisFile.md

 10. date_Oct-24-Thu-2024 - Failed to Deliver yesterday, so many appointments
 11. date_Oct-24-Thu-2024 - "=" is not the same as "===" I had the ability to spot that and solve the bug by mylself.
 12. date_Oct-25-Fri-2024 - Uff! que buen curso para volver a ver cuando hace falta el de GIT, no tenia forma facil de volver y hoy use mi primer: "Git Restore" y funcion como magia.
+13. date_Oct-26-Sat-2024 - Incredible Crash Course for CSS, a lot of stuff I don't knew it even stuff that I should knew as a Designer.
+14. My first Refactor on CSS, is not being hard but you have to be aware of so many stuffs, Display: Flex is incredible complex and powerful at the same time obviously is a must-have to learn.

 ## Tools